dotnetdeveloperaz/ExchangeRateConsole/README.md

 ### Prerequisites

-- .NET 9.
-This will work under .NET 5 through .NET 9, but the project is setup for .NET 9.
+- .NET 9 Runtime or SDK
 - Account with <a target="_blank" href="https://openexchangerates.org/api/">Open Exchange Rates</a> (Free accounts with 1,000 calls per month available)
 - MariaDB or MySql (optional as you can use this application without a database).